-We’re celebrating the artist and illustrator Robert Andrew Parker this week, who turns 95 on Saturday, May 14.
+We’re celebrating the artist and illustrator Robert Andrew Parker, who turns 90 this week.
 Parker was the subject of the first feature we ever posted at the Vision & Art Project in 2014.
-After meeting him in 2014, we went on to record an oral history and make a short film about Parker, “A Is For Artist.”
-This article is from 5 years ago, when Parker turned 90.
+After meeting him in 2014, we went on to record an oral history and make a short film about him, “A Is For Artist.”

 Robert Andrew Parker is 90 years old.
 Though he says he feels like he is 180 or 190, in many ways, he seems ageless.
 A painter and printmaker, Parker still goes to his studio every day.
 A drummer, he still plays gigs every Saturday night.
 A committed pacifist, he maintains a lively interest in politics and culture.
 He’s understandably not happy that his drums are now too heavy for him to pack up on his own after his Saturday gigs, or that he can no longer go parachuting, or that, because of macular degeneration, he can no longer read, fish, or bike.
 But, to the outward observer, Parker is a rare and fortunate figure, and his extraordinary body of work feels like an inevitable and unstoppable outpouring of his spirit.

 Parker’s early success: “one of the most accurate and at the same time most unliteral of painters”

 Parker achieved early success in 1952, when he was included in an exhibit at the Metropolitan Museum of Art.
 Soon thereafter, he was included in exhibits at MoMA, the Whitney Museum of American Art, and the Brooklyn Museum.